masurp/VU_CADC/tutorials/R_text_basics-of-text-analysis.md

 ```

 **Exercise 1:** Create two subset of the dtm.
 The first one should only
-contain speeches of “Abraham Lincoln” and the second of “George Bush”.
+contain speeches of “Abraham Lincoln” and the second of “George W.
+Bush”.
 In a first step, create two wordclouds.
-How did these president differ
+How did these president
-with regard to the words they used?
-Second, create a keyness plot to
+differ with regard to the words they used?
+Second, create a keyness plot
-visualize the difference.
+to visualize the difference between Bush and the rest of the entire
+corpus

 ``` r
 # Solution here